Performing Arts Center

 Family Workshop: My Shakespearean Monologue

 This works beautifully for families with kids ages 8-14 who are curious about language but might find traditional Shakespeare daunting.
-Skip it if your family needs passive entertainment, but if you want your kids to actively play with words and discover that Shakespeare's vocabulary can express *their* voice, this delivers exactly that.Get Tickets
+Skip it if your family needs passive entertainment, but if you want your kids to actively play with words and discover that Shakespeare's vocabulary can express *their* voice, this delivers exactly that.Getting There

 Dine Near Folger Theatre